Pasig: Spanish colonial era

+American invasion era

 On June 11, 1901, during the Philippine–American War, the province of Rizal was created through Act No. 137 of the Philippine Commission.
 Pasig was incorporated into the province of Rizal, and was designated as the capital of the new province.

 In 1939, the barrio or sitio of Ogong (Ugong Norte), which includes the present-day Libis area, was separated from Pasig to form part of the newly established Quezon City.

-After World War II
+Japanese occupation era

 After World War II, the Bitukang Manok was slowly exposing its ecological downfall.
 It resulted in water pollution due to rational ignorance.
 The worst came to the Bitukang Manok in the late 1960s when the disappearing waterway, instead of being revived was totally separated from the Marikina River, and was converted into an open sewage ditch, with its original flow now moving in reverse towards the direction of the Napindan Channel (a portion of the Pasig River bordering between the barangays Kalawaan-Pinagbuhatan and Taguig), to give way to public commercial facilities.